Gothyoba/penguinia/README.md

 e - ends the game

-yes - starts a quest after the command q has been givne
+y - starts a quest after the command q has been given

-no - opposite of yes
+n - opposite of yes

 att - attacks enemy while in combat